stakewise/js-sdk/packages/stakewise-widget/README.md

 // optional property to render widget overlay in 'dark' color render 'blur' overlay
 // 'dark' by default
 const overlay = 'dark' // or 'blur'

+// optional property to write your own styles for the widget
+// if you provide this property as 'true', then `theme` and
+// `overlay` properties will be ignored and widget won't use
+// its inner styles as well.
+It will use only custom styles,
+// that should be prepared outside the widget.
+// 'false' by default
+const customStyles = true

 // optional callback will be called after successful depositing const onSuccess = (amount: BigNumber) => {